michaelkamprath/eater-sap-1-improvements/stack-pointer/README.md

 The microcode will be set up such the `HL` register's individual bytes can be accessed as if they were 8-bit registers, `H` and `L`.
 Here `H` stands for the high byte of the `HL` register and `L` stands for the low byte.
 Accessing the individual byte of the `HL` register can be a convenience when constructing 16-bit values from 8-bit values.
 The 8-bit sub-registers of the `HL` registers can be accessed most anywhere in the machine code and microcode most anywhere that other 8-bit registers can be used.

+The index register I implemented is "incomplete" in some ways.
+Due to breadboard space, I was not able to add zero and carry flag detection for the increment and decrement operations.

 ## Halt on Error
 I have implemented a few error conditions into the design.
 These error conditions represent states for which there is no clear "next step" for the hardware.
 I would consider it to be a programming error if the states were ever achieved, however, the CPU wouldn't be able to gracefully recover without an undesirable amount of additional hardware.
 So I turn these error states into control signals that will cause the system clock to halt.
 At that point the only possible recovery is to manually reset the CPU.

 The error states implemented in this project are:
-* `ERR_AOC` - The address bus and the address offset value sum up that causes a carry to occur.
+* `ERR_AOC` - The address bus and the address offset value sum up that causes a carry beyond 16 bits to occur.

-* `ERR_SPO` - The stack pointer was incremented or decremented beyond its valid 32K range.
-* `ERR_HLO` - The index register was incremented or decremented beyond its valid 32K range.
+I wanted to add error for both the stack pointer and index register to capture when they roll over from `0xFFFF` to ` 0x0000`, or the other way too, but it turns out that would require more additioinal hardware than I have room for on the breadboards.
+So, for now, causing the stack pointer or index register to roll over in either direction will be considered a programming error.

 ## Control Line Assignment
 This project continues to use the control logic design introduced in the [8-Bit Instruction Register project](../instruction-register-8-bit/).
 The control line assignments are: